Connect with us

 mickleoverbosses

-Pic: Sports FC
+Pic: Mickleover Sports FC

-The duo haven’t been out of the game for long having resigned from Mickleover at the end of the season after securing the club’s NPL Premier status.
+The duo haven’t been out of the game for long having resigned from Mickleover at the end of the season after securing the club’s Evo-Stik NPL Premier status.

 However, they went one further last season and won the league title in style, scoring over 100 goals in the process to earn a spot at Step 3 which they kept after finishing 20th.